brgl/libgpiod/README.md

 TESTING
 -------

-A comprehensive unit testing framework is included with the library and can be used to test both the library code and the linux kernel user-space interface.
+A comprehensive testing framework is included with the library and can be used to test both the library code and the linux kernel user-space interface.

 The minimum kernel version required to run the tests is 4.11.
 The tests work